oneilstokeseqrm/graphrag-toolkit-1.0/docs/lexical-graph/overview.md

 ### Hybrid deployment

 The overview above assumes that all operations, indexing and querying, take place in a cloud environment.
-However, the separation between the extract and build stages of the indexing process allow for hybrid deploment options, whereby cost-effective local development is accomplished using containerized graph and vector stores, with high-throughput LLM inference via SageMaker and Bedrock.
-See the Hybrid Deployment documentation for more detail.
+However, the separation between the extract and build stages of the indexing process allows for hybrid deploment options, whereby cost-effective local development is accomplished using containerized graph and vector stores, with high-throughput LLM inference via SageMaker and Bedrock.
+See the [Hybrid Deployment](./hybrid-deployment.md) documentation for more detail.

 ### Getting started